fauxtix/DaisyPets/DaisyPets.Web.Blazor/README.md

 This is the front-end for the web project.

-It was designed with Microsoft's Blazor Server technology, using components from the Syncfusion platform (community licence).
+It was designed with Microsoft's Blazor Server technology, using components from the Syncfusion package (community licence).

 # Screenshots (shown in mixed languages)